 - Using addiction counseling to deal with addiction problems

 - Guiding the way toward total sobriety

-Serenity House Detox Florida offers treatment in Fort Lauderdale and West Palm Beach, FL.
+Serenity House Detox & Recovery Florida offers treatment in Fort Lauderdale and Jupiter, FL.
 These locations provide full detox programs for Suboxone addiction.
 Allow us to help you work toward treatment at our state-of-the-art facility.